Welcome!

 Latest news...

-* List of the latest news is reduced to last few items to prevent page being kilometers long, as the website is up since 2005
+* List of the latest news is reduced to items from this year to prevent page being kilometers long, as the website is up since 2005